-During 2008, poisoning was the third leading cause of unintentional injury deaths among Idahoans, behind motor vehicle crashes and falls.
-That year, a total of 112 Idahoans died as the result of accidental poisoning and exposure to harmful substances.
+During 2011 (the most recent year for which poison fatality data is available) poisoning was the third leading cause of unintentional injury deaths among Idahoans, subsequent only to motor vehicle crashes and falls.
+That year, a total of 117 Idahoans died as the result of accidental poisoning and exposure to noxious substances.

-Idaho’s regional poison control center received over 16,000 calls during 2009 from Idaho residents and healthcare providers seeking advice and consultation in poison exposure in people of all ages.
+According to the Nebraska Regional Poison Center (NRPC), Idaho’s regional poison control center, over 17,000 calls were received during 2012 from Idaho residents and healthcare providers seeking advice and consultation in poison exposure in people of all ages.

-The majority of these calls (63.7%) were received from parents of children aged 5 years and younger who were unintentionally exposed to poisons in the home.
-Three of every four calls placed to the poison center are for children 19 years and younger.
+The majority of these calls (58.8%) were received from parents of children aged 5 years and younger who were unintentionally exposed to poisons in the home.
+Nearly three of every four calls placed to the NRPC are for children 19 years and younger.

-The leading causes of poisoning in Idaho children are pain killers such as aspirin, acetaminophen, and ibuprofen; creams and ointments such diaper cream; foreign bodies, particularly toys; drying agents such as the silica gel packets found in many products' packaging; cosmetic and personal care products; and household cleaning and automotive products.
+The leading causes of poison episodes in Idaho children are analgesics (pain killers such as aspirin, acetaminophen, and ibuprofen); cosmetics and personal care products; household cleaning and automotive products; foreign bodies (including magnets); and topical preparations (for example, diaper cream).
 Most of these poisoning exposures occur in the child’s own home.

 Keep Young Children Safe from Poisoning

 - Put the poison control number, 1-800-222-1222, on or near every home telephone and save it on your cell phone.
-The line is open 24 hours a day, 7 days a week.
+Calls are free and the line is open 24 hours a day, 7 days a week.

 - Keep all drugs in medicine cabinets or other childproof cabinets that young children cannot reach.